shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-manage-jobs.md

 <properties
-   pageTitle="Visualización y administración de trabajos de StorSimple | Microsoft Azure" description="Describe la página Trabajos del servicio Administrador de StorSimple y cómo usarla para realizar un seguimiento de los trabajos de copia de seguridad programados, actuales y recientes." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent, current, and scheduled backup jobs." services="storsimple" documentationCenter="NA" authors="alkohli"